 Second example use:

-Now there are many people who believe that there is a set way of doing the ellipsis (example two), but after much research, I have determined that it’s all up to the person writing.
-The examples above are used in the trailing off fashion.
+Now many people believe there is a set way of doing the ellipsis, but after much research, I have determined that it’s all up to the person writing.
+The examples above are used in the trailing-off fashion.
 I’ll provide a variety of examples of how else they can be used below.

 Okay, so here are some examples…